COVID-19 Content Portal

 How often is the dashboard information updated?

-The map is maintained in near real time throughout the day through a combination of manual and automated updating.
+The map is updated on an hourly basis throughout the day.
 The time of the latest update is noted on the bottom of the dashboard.
-The GitHub database updates daily at around 11:59 p.m.
-UTC.
+The GitHub database updates daily between 04:45 and 05:15 GMT.
 Occasional maintenance can result in slower updates.

 What are the sources of data informing the dashboard?